lcpp-org/crane/docs/source/TwoReactionArgon.rst

 AuxVariables
 ^^^^^^^^^^^^

-`AuxVariables` are variables with quantities that do not need to a spatial or time derivative in order to be computed.
+`AuxVariables` are variables with quantities that do not need a spatial or time derivative in order to be computed.
 As such, this is an appropriate place to introduce the reduced electric field as `reduced_field`.
 We provide it with an initial value of 30 Td, and since there are no `AuxKernels` operating on `reduced_field`, its value will remain at 30 Td.
 Like the density of species, the unit of the reduced electric field is arbitrary and chosen by the user.
-Again, make sure units are consistent, and that the unit you use here is identical to the unit used in any tabulated rate coefficients.
+Again, make sure units are consistent and that the unit you use here is identical to the unit used in any tabulated rate coefficients.

 ChemicalReactions